blakadder/blog/_posts/2021-01-28-sonoff-l1-lite.md

 If you're only starting with smart home lighting and never had a smart LED strip before, get the L1 Lite!
 Its a great starter package for a good price with everything you need included and a bonus IR controller to quickly switch colors and modes if you don't have a voice assistant yet.

-If you need a quick mood light L1 Lite might be a better choice than sourcing a controller that might or might not have an Espressif chip, sourcing the right power supply and you can always extend or upgrade the LED strip.
+If you need a quick mood light, L1 Lite might be a better choice than sourcing a controller that might or might not have an Espressif chip, sourcing the right power supply and you can always extend or upgrade the LED strip.